COSMOS-Web galaxy groups: Evolution of red sequence and quiescent galaxy fraction: Classification of galaxies with machine learning

 \subsection{Machine learning algorithms}

-The \texttt{XGB} algorithm belongs to the class of gradient boosted trees \citep{friedman_greedy_2000}.
-It classifies data by building decision trees sequentially, where each new tree corrects the errors of the previous ones using gradient descent optimization.
-This algorithm is well-suited for classification tasks on structured data, offering high predictive accuracy, built-in handling of missing values, and regularization to mitigate overfitting.
-It also includes parameters to effectively handle unbalanced class distributions.
-Compared to linear classification methods, it can model complex, non-linear relationships more effectively, despite being more computationally expensive and based on more complex modeling.
+The \texttt{XGB} algorithm belongs to the class of gradient boosted tree models \citep{friedman_greedy_2000}.
+In simple terms, this means it classifies data by building a series of decision trees, where each new tree learns from the mistakes made by the previous one.
+The correction of errors is based on a method called gradient descent optimization, which consists of iterative adjustments of the model parameters to “descend” toward the minimization of the prediction errors.
+The \texttt{XGB} algorithm is well suited for classification tasks on structured data, because it provides high predictive accuracy, built-in handling of missing values, and uses a technique called regularization -- a safeguard that prevents the model from fitting too closely to the training data (an issue known as overfitting).
+It also includes parameters to handle imbalanced class distributions effectively.
+Compared to linear classification methods, it can model complex, nonlinear relationships more effectively, despite being more computationally expensive and based on more complex modeling.